scacela/backup_scheduler/README.md

 3. Customize the `config.ini` file to configure your backup settings.
 Use a `[section]` or multiple to define unique backup profiles.

-4. Ensure that the required Python packages (`scheduler` and `oci`) are installed by executing the following command:
+4. Ensure that the required Python packages (`scheduler` and `oci`) are installed to your environment by executing the following command:

     ```
     pip install scheduler oci